jstrieb/just.sh/README.md

 - `import`, `[confirm]`, and possibly some other recent features from Just versions greater than 1.14.0 may not yet be supported
 - The `./just.sh --dump` command does not reformat Justfiles
+- The tests check colorless output of `just.sh` against `just`.
+They do not confirm that the colors and ANSI escape sequences are the same between the two

 # Acknowledgments